verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] You cannot kill me in a way that matters
 - [ ] Love the sadness.
 Like being held by a frozen corpse.
 - [ ] I want to be like water.
 I want to Slip through the fingers but hold up a ship.
+- [ ] Museum of failures or gallery of trying